2025 Faculty

 PMSR/RRA Podiatric Residency

 Jarrod Shapiro, DPM, FACFAS, FACPM is a Board-Certified podiatric foot and ankle physician and surgeon who has been in practice for almost 20 years.
 He is also a fellow with the American College of Foot and Ankle Surgeons and the American College of Podiatric Medicine.
-Dr Shapiro has taught at Western University for the past 13 years and is a full professor and associate dean of clinical affairs.
+Dr Shapiro has taught at Western University of Health Sciences College of Podiatric Medicine for the past 13 years and is a full professor and associate dean of clinical affairs.
 He is the residency program director at the Chino Valley Medical Center PMSR/RRA program in Chino, California.
 Dr Shapiro's training includes a 3-year foot and ankle residency at Botsford Hospital in Farmington Hills, Michigan after graduating from the California College of Podiatric Medicine in San Francisco, CA in 2003.
 After completing his Doctor of Podiatric Medicine degree at the California College of Podiatric Medicine, he did his 3-year postgraduate training at Botsford General Hospital in Farmington Hills, Michigan from 2003 - 2006.
 He is also the Editor of PRESENT's Practice Perfect.
 Curriculum Vitae

 Nicholas Todd, DPM